JulioSimon/TradeDoubler/README.md

 TradeDoubler
 ============

-A php class to handle request to the TradeDoubler affiliation api
+A php class to handle requests to the TradeDoubler affiliation api.